akazukin5151/kpxhs/README.md

 ## Manual

 The manual is not installed automatically.
-You can do it manually using `cp docs/kpxhs.1 ~/.local/share/man/man1/kpxhs.1`.
+If you have downloaded the source code, it can be installed with `cd docs && make && make copy`.
 Alternatively, view the rendered markdown online in https://github.com/twenty5151/kpxhs/blob/master/docs/kpxhs.1.md

 # Configure (optional)